 Instagram is the perfect platform to do this.
 Along with being able to share awesome images of your restaurant’s amazing food, Instagram lets you build a community, foster engagement, and tell your brand story.

 1. Make your restaurant’s Instagram about your people

 Instagram is ideal for humanizing your restaurant brand.
 Food photos are great, but people really want to connect with your brand, so humanize your restaurant by sharing real photos and videos of the real-life people that work in your restaurant.

-From the head chef to the waitstaff, encourage your employees to post about your restaurant too, sharing their experiences or favourite menu choices.
-Sharing the real people behind your restaurant, their stories and their passions, highlights what makes you unique, increasing that all-important engagement with your brand.
+From the head chef to the waitstaff, encourage your employees to post about your restaurant too, sharing their experiences or favorite menu choices.
+Sharing the real people behind your restaurant, their stories and their passions highlight what makes you unique, increasing that all-important engagement with your brand.

 Pro tip: Use Instagram Live to share interviews and videos with members of your team.
 Ask them questions or ask your team to do an account takeover for the day.
 Shake Shack is a great example of this.

 Eye-catching, Grammable photos of food combined with social media interaction is a magic marketing mix.
 Partnering with a successful influencer or blogger is a good way to boost your Instagram presence.
 In return for a free meal for the blogger, you’ll get exposure and some awesome photos of your food.

 To make a partnership work for your restaurant, reach out to foodie accounts that have followers in the 20-50k bracket.
 These bloggers love sharing food experiences, have an engaged follower base, but won’t charge excessively for working with you, so it’s the sweet spot for a new restaurant.